MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

 1. Click **Let's get started**.

-1. Complete first set of fields asking for your email address.
+1. Complete the first set of fields asking for your email address.
 This information isn't crucial for anything but does have to be filled in.

 1. On the **Add your data** page, fill in the following information: